 During 1989-1991, we worked on a home automation system and explored several direct manipulation designs (e.g. clocks and calendars to schedule devices to go on and off, ON-OFF switches with buttons or sliders) .
 A playful fingerpainting exploration tool and toy called Playpen was developed.
-Finally we worked with NCR to explore how touchscreens could be used to replace keyboards when minimum and occasional data entry were needed.
+Finally we worked with National Cash Register (NCR) to explore how touchscreens might be used to replace keyboards when store cashiers needed to enter a little bit of data about shopppers (such as phone numbers or addresses).
 We stopped doing research on touchscreens as successful applications found their ways in museums or cash registers.
-Pen interfaces, made popular by the Palm Pilots, continued the work as they afford a similar sense of "real" direct manipulation.
+Pen interfaces, made popular by the Palm Pilots, continued the work as they afforded a similar sense of "real" direct manipulation.
 Eventually touchcreens came back as the input device of choice of mobile devices, especially after the launch of the iPhone is 2007.

 For a quick summary of our work refer to: